-Join David Gassner for an in-depth discussion in this video Discovering useful web services, part of Foundations of Programming: Web Services.
+Join David Gassner for an in-depth discussion in this video Discovering useful web services, part of Programming Foundations: Web Services.

 When soap was first created the web services industry envisioned…a network of services that would be available world wide.…If you already knew where a service was hosted…and how to call it, you were in great shape.…But what about those services that might…serve a purpose, but didn't get much marketing?…How would developers look up and discover services they never knew existed.…The concept…of web service registries was created.…A web service registry would be a directory of available services.…